Conference Presentation Descriptions 2025

 How to use free websites to research status and distribution of birds, reptiles, mammals and invertebrates to create local species lists.
 Where to find and study actual images used at previous TCNA certifications.
 How to use filters to find peer-reviewed images of tracks and sign covering nearly any type of question that may appear on a certification.
 How to create bar charts to narrow down bird species by time of year and season for any region.
 How to use filters to find, download and study images of bird feathers and nests.

-Ann Hunkins (Prescott College) & Michael Cox
+Ann Hunkins (Prescott College)

 Tracking Badgers in the Bosque: Studying Population Density of American Badger in the Albuquerque Rio Grande Bosque Using Wildlife Tracking and Camera Traps

-We will present our in-progress study of the population density of American badgers (Taxidea taxus) along the Rio Grande Bosque within the city of Albuquerque, NM.
+I will present our in-progress study of the population density of American badgers (Taxidea taxus) along the Rio Grande Bosque within the city of Albuquerque, NM.
 Badgers are understudied in general, and in the Southwest there is little data on which to base management decisions, since badger population estimates come mostly from northern ecosystems.
 We are deploying teams of local certified trackers to find badger sign of the known Bosque population in the city of Albuquerque and choose locations for scent lure-based camera traps ”facing down” to capture distinct markings on badger backs to determine individuals.

 The Soul of Tracking Project